varenyk-lover/pics-api-requests/README.md

-## Redux Shopping Cart
+## Pictures search bar

 Example search application for learning api requests.
-Enter images you want to find, and you will see the list of these images under searchbar.
+Enter images you want to find, and you will see the list of these images from Unsplash API.

 ## Setup